JennEYoon/deep-learning/readme.md

 ### Add Coursera DeepLearning.AI class 4 CNN here temporarily.
   * As of June 1, 2020 Monday, current notebook versions have been copied here.
 Will move back to "learn-mldl/dlai" repo when done.
   * Week 1 quiz #9 question on answers.
+  * Carefully do notebook step by step when I have more patience.
+  * Sub tensorflow intro notebook with version tf 2.2.
+Class uses tf 1.2.